 Zombies also offer us an outlet to examine dramatic epidemics without directly confronting our vulnerability to contagious diseases.
 In modern-day zombie lore, the cause of the dreaded brain-eating disease is usually an infection.
 A bacterium, virus, fungus, or even a deformed protein can be transmitted from person to person to cause “zombification.”
 These premises may remind us of many real-life infectious epidemics of recent decades, from SARS to “bird flu” to the recent (and ongoing) Ebola epidemic.

-Zombies offer us an outlet to examine epidemics.
 But suspending disbelief on the whole bringing-back-the-dead thing, just how realistic are these zombie outbreaks?
 As a professor specializing in infectious diseases, I felt duty-bound to rate them using a scoring system of 0 (never going to happen) to 10 (completely plausible scenario).
 Warning: possible spoilers ahead.

 On The Walking Dead, the zombie epidemic is terrifyingly inescapable.
 At the end of season two, former sheriff Rick Grimes informs a group of fellow survivors that that they’re all infected with the zombie agent.
 No matter how they die, they’ll become zombies.

 But the big mystery is where this infection came from.
 Early in the series, a scientist shows an image of a virus-y looking agent to survivors.
 The spinoff series Fear the Walking Dead offers a few clues about the beginnings of the epidemic.
 There are reports of a “flu” outbreak, and people are becoming ill.
 Absenteeism is up at the school where the two main characters, Madison and Travis, work.

 Working with the little we know about the infection, how it could have left no one in the human population untouched?